ojcharles/WeightedLD/README.md

 `--unweighted` calculates "vanilla" LD scores such as those in PLINK.

- `--r2-threshold` defines a minimum squared Pearson correlation required per pairwise calculation for it to be returned in the output
+ `--r2-threshold` defines a minimum squared Pearson correlation required per pairwise calculation for it to be returned in the output, default: 0.1

 This is at the expense of the source code being a little harder to read and a little more verbose.